 Big cards can mean BIG price tags.
 So it is with the Wander Franco found in this set.
-The card features what appears to be a patient Wander with his bat slung over his shoulder waiting to get into the batter’s box.
-And if you own the card and have been just as patient while waiting for its value to rise, let’s just say you’ve been rewarded.
+The card features what appears to be a triumphant Wander as he rounds the bases during a home run trot.
+And if you own the card you might be feeling just as triumphant when Wander continues his minor league onslaught in 2021.

-Non-Bowman Wander Franco Rookie Cards (Find Bargain on eBay)
+Non-Bowman Wander Franco Rookie Cards (Buy on eBay)

 Whether its a Panini, Leaf, Topps, or one of the others, as long as it has Wander Franco and his signature are on it, there’s value.
 In many cases, a value that has exceeded (or is quickly approaching) the four-digit mark.

 Look, the potential is clear but the kid hasn’t even made it to AA yet.
-With such little track record to go on, the value of these Wander Franco rookie cards seem to be FAR outpacing the actual on-field performance.
+With such little track record to go on, the value of these Wander Franco rookie cards seems to be FAR outpacing the actual on-field performance.
 That said, we all know how the market can respond just on hype alone.
 We love an investment leading up to his rookie season with the attention of selling prior to his debut.
 Holding on and seeing how he handles big-league pitching is a different story.
 One we’re much less fond of.
 8.5/10

-History if full of “can’t miss” prospects that never live up to the hype.
-Heck, just in the past few years we’ve seen the likes of Byron Buxton, Archie Bradley, Jurickson Profar, Lewis Brinson, Blake Swihart all dwindle into relative obscurity when compared to their lofty prospect status.
+History is full of “can’t miss” prospects that never live up to the hype.
+Heck, just in the past few years we’ve seen the likes of Byron Buxton, Archie Bradley, Jurickson Profar, Lewis Brinson, and Blake Swihart all dwindle into relative obscurity when compared to their lofty prospect status.
 Going back even further we can find names like Colby Rasmus, Jason Heyward, Nick Castellanos, and Taijun Walker.
 See how his first year goes before thinking further ahead.
 5/10

-Now many of these former “can’t missers” go on to have fine MLB careers.
-The problem is a “fine” career doesn’t equate to a valuable baseball card.
-So what if Franco wanders (pun intended) off his projected path and goes the way of these previously mentioned players?
+Many of these former “can’t missers” go on to have fine MLB careers.
+The problem is a “fine” career doesn’t exactly equate to a valuable baseball card.
+What if Franco wanders (pun intended) off his projected path and goes the way of these previously mentioned players?
 Let’s just say that Bowman Chrome Red Refractor won’t be selling for $50k any longer.
 As we just said, get a feel for what kind of big leaguer he will be before thinking this far ahead.
 2/10